-ECAP TARGET EXISTING MEASURES GAPS (with relevant Operational (identified by the initial analysis of the Secretariat) Objective) of the Action Plan, which is not meant to be prescriptive but to respond to the needs of different administrative situations across the region.
+ECAP TARGET EXISTING MEASURES GAPS (with relevant Operational (identified by the initial analysis of the Secretariat) Objective ) of the Action Plan, which is not meant to be prescriptive but to respond to the needs of different administrative situations across the region.
 In addition, the CAMP, MedPartnership, Pegaso FP7, Shape IPA Adriatic and other projects listed in Annex III are important achievements in strengthening ICZM in practice.
-State :Concentrations of specificcontaminants below EACs orbelow reference concentrationsNo deterioration trend incontaminantsPressure:Reduction of contaminantsemissions from land basedsources(The above targets relate toOperational Objective 9.1.,Concentration of priority 121 contaminants is kept withinacceptable limits and does notincrease) The Pollution related Protocols are followed up by the SAP/MED, which is the key regional implementing measure in this area.
-In addition the following Regional Plans address specific pollution related issues (all legally binding) : 1.Elimination of Aldrin, Chlordane,Dieldrin,Endrin,Heptachlor,Mirex and Toxaphene (adopted in 2009); 2.Phasing out of DDT (adopted in 2009); Reduction of BOD5 from urban wastewater(adopted in 2009); Reduction of inputs of Mercury (adopted in 2012); Reduction of BOD5 in the food sector (adopted in 2012); Phasing out of Hexabromodiphenyl ether,Tetrabromodiphenyl ether and Pentabromodiphenyl ether, (adopted in 2012); Phasing out of Perfluorooctane sulfonic acids, its salts and Perfluorooctane sulfonyl fluoride (adopted in 2012); Elimination of Alpha hexachlorocyclohexane, Beta hexachlorocyclohexane, Chlordecone, Hexabromobiphenyl, Pentachlorobenzene (adopted in 2012); Management of Marine Litter in the Mediterranean (adopted in 2013).
-National implementation in relation to the Regional Plans adopted between 2009-2014 should assessed Detailed, technical analysis of pollution related EcAp Targets and the Regional Plans should be undertaken; Updating the current NAPs based on the Regional Plans and on the EcAp Targets is an excellent opportunity to develop the pollution related ECAP programme of measures to meet pollution related GES targets; State : Contaminants effects below threshold Decreasing trend in the operational releases of oil and other contaminants from coastal, maritime and off-shore activities In addition Contracting Parties have adopted a number of policies and regional plans of a non-legally binding nature. as follows: Plan on reduction of input of BOD by 50% by 2010 from industrial sources for the Mediterranean region (COP 13, Catania, Italy, 2003).
-Plan for the reduction by 20% by 2010 of the generation of hazardous wastes from industrial installations for the Mediterranean region (COP 13,
+State : Concentrations of specific The Pollution related Protocols are followed up by the SAP/MED, which is the key regional implementing measure in this area. • National implementation in relation to the Regional Plans adopted between 2009-2014 should assessed contaminants below EACs or below reference concentrations In addition the following Regional Plans address specific pollution related issues (all legally binding) : • Detailed, technical analysis of pollution related EcAp Targets and the Regional Plans should be undertaken; No deterioration trend in contaminants Pressure: Reduction of contaminants emissions from land based sources ( The above targets relate to Operational Objective 9.1. , Concentration of priority contaminants is kept within acceptable limits and does not increase ) Updating the current NAPs based on the Regional Plans and on the EcAp Targets is an excellent opportunity to develop the pollution related ECAP programme of measures to meet pollution related GES targets; Contaminants effects below threshold In addition Contracting Parties have adopted a number of policies and regional plans of a non-legally binding nature. as follows: Decreasing trend in the threshold

-121 Priority contaminants as listed under the Barcelona Convention and LBS Protocol.
+&lt;sup>121 Priority contaminants as listed under the Barcelona Convention and LBS Protocol.

 ECAP TARGET EXISTING MEASURES GAPS (with relevant Operational (identified by the initial analysis of the Secretariat) Objective) The above targets relate to Operational Objective 9.2 Effects of released Catania, Italy, 2003).
-Strategic framework on marine litter management (COP 17, Paris, France, 2012).
-All Contracting Parties have NAPs implementing the above mentioned Protocols and SAP/MED and their update is currently ongoing, based on a Secretariat prepared guideline, to incorporate the new Regional Plans events objectives and the EcAp Targets.
-In addition, in relation to shipping, the Regional Strategy for Prevention Acute pollution events are of and response to marine pollution from Ships acts as a regional common basis for measures related to pollution from ships. prevented and their impacts are minimized) State Concentrations of contaminants are within the regulatory limits set by legislation (The above target relates to Operational Objective 9.4, Levels of known harmful contaminants in major types of seafood do not exceed established standards) Increasing trends in the percentage of intestinal enterococci concentration measurement within established standards (The above target relates to Operational Objective 9.5, Water quality in bathing waters and other recreational
+Strategic framework on marine litter management (COP 17, Paris, France, 2012). contaminants are minimized) Pressure Decreasing trend in the occurrences of acute pollution events All Contracting Parties have NAPs implementing the above mentioned Protocols and SAP/MED and their update is currently ongoing, based on a Secretariat prepared guideline, to incorporate the new Regional Plans objectives and the EcAp Targets.
+(The above target relates to Operational Objective 9.3 Acute pollution events are In addition, in relation to shipping, the Regional Strategy for Prevention of and response to marine pollution from Ships acts as a regional common basis for measures related to pollution from ships. prevented and their impacts are minimized) State Concentrations of contaminants are within the regulatory limits set by legislation (The above target relates to Operational Objective 9.4, Levels of known harmful contaminants in major types of seafood do not exceedestablished standards)Increasingtrends inthetrends inpercentageof intestinalenterococci concentration measurement within established standards (The above target relates to Operational Objective 9.5, Water quality in bathing waters and other recreational